jupyter-naas/lab/README.md

-# lab
+# Lab
-jupyter lab for naas
+🪐 Jupyter lab image for naas

+It feature our custom authenticator